Cottage Cheese Bowl with Blueberries, Walnuts & Pumpkin Seeds

 1. Follow someone else's plan. (short term, not sustainable)

-2. Create your own (using guidance from others). (long term, sustainable)
+2. Create your own (using guidance from others); which gives you results naturally, that are more sustainable.

 If you follow someone else's plan, it may help you get results but they rarely last long term.
 They're often difficult to follow even in the short term.
 When you create your own plan based on information and guidance from others, it gives you the power to make it work in your own life.